 PGPLT - Teaching in Higher Education, University of Derby

-2017 - Conference paper on verbatim and participatory theatre at Irish Society of Theatre Research, Nottingham University
+2017 - ISTR - Irish Society of Theatre Research, Nottingham University presented conference paper on verbatim and participatory theatre

 Experience in industry

-I have worked as a professional actor, director, programmer and producer for 35 years some of the companies that I have worked with include: Shared Experience, Hull Truck Theatre, Nottingham Playhouse, Salisbury Playhouse, Half Moon, Language Alive, Tangere Arts, Theatre Centre.
+I have worked as a professional actor, director, programmer and producer for 38 years some of the companies that I have worked with include: Shared Experience, Hull Truck Theatre, Nottingham Playhouse, Salisbury Playhouse, Half Moon, Language Alive, Tangere Arts, Theatre Centre.
 As well as my television work including: Coronation Street, Hollyoaks, Emmerdale, Touch of Frost, Dangerfield, The Royal Today, Grown Ups, Heartbeat etc.

 My theatre work includes working for: Theatre Centre, Half Moon Young Peoples Theatre, Avon Touring Theatre, Yorkshire Women, Roundabout Nottingham Playhouse, Derby Playhouse, Derby Theatre.
-As a Youth Theatre Director I have worked for Shared Experience, Derby Theatre, TV Workshops Nottingham.
+As a Youth Theatre Director, I have worked for Shared Experience, Derby Theatre, TV Workshops Nottingham.

-I have created particiaptory drama for young people and community audiences covering subjects including: alcohol misuse, sex and relationships education, HIV/AIDS, refugees, bullying, domestic violence, young carers, knife crime, eating disorders, racism, transition, environmental issues, citizenship and aspiration.
+I have created participatory drama for young people and community audiences covering subjects including: alcohol misuse, sex and relationships education, HIV/AIDS, refugees, bullying, domestic violence, young carers, knife crime, eating disorders, racism, transition, environmental issues, citizenship and aspiration.

-2010 - 2011 Hull Truck Theatre - Artistic Assistant - responsible for programming main stage and studio space with drama, comedy, music and dance.
+2010 - 2011 - Hull Truck Theatre - Artistic Assistant - responsible for programming main stage and studio space with drama, comedy, music and dance.
 Programmed Children's Theatre Festival, Black History Month and worked with a wide range of community groups to engage and increase diversity and cultural inclusion.

 2015 - Cast at Doncaster - Associate Director - responsible for community outreach, new writing rehearsed play readings, programming master classes, and liaising with Arts Council Creative People and Places funded community and theatre engagement programme supporting community cast.

-1991 - 2015 USSR, Sri Lanka, Czech Republic, Israel, Palestine, Romania, Cork, New Zealand
+1991 - 2015 - USSR, Sri Lanka, Czech Republic, Israel, Palestine, Romania

-2016 - Calais (The Jungle) France working with charities researching refugee stories for development with artists in Australia including:
+2016 - Calais (The Jungle), France, working with charities researching refugee stories for development with artists in Australia including:

-2017 - Dehli India delivering workshops in schools with teachers and young people with Dr Redman on the use of in-role and Heathcote's Mantle of the Expert
+2017 - Dehli, India, delivering workshops in schools with teachers and young people with Dr Redman on the use of in-role and Heathcote's Mantle of the Expert

 In the media